Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 **Why this paper matters:**

-Introduces **ΦID (Integrated Information Decomposition)** — combining PID with Integrated Information Theory.
+Introduces **ΦID (Integrated Information Decomposition)**, combining PID with Integrated Information Theory.
 The key insight: complex systems exhibit behavior where the "whole is more than the sum of parts." ΦID provides tools to quantify this.

 Key contributions:
 - Reveals previously unreported modes of collective information flow